ITN: ITV News

 The ITV News at 10.30 launched on ITV on 2 February 2004 (the day that ITV in England, Wales and Southern Scotland came under the ownership of a single company) and was presented by Sir Trevor McDonald.
 The programme was longer than its predecessor and carried an integrated regional bulletin, as well as more business stories, a nightly sports update and a preview of the following day's newspapers.
 Mark Austin took over main presenting duties on 3 January 2006.

 The rebranded programme again saw new titles, this time featuring people walking over the face of Big Ben and has lately followed a more "sensationalist" approach to its main headlines.
 When ITV executive chairman Michael Grade joined ITV, he made it clear that he saw news as the key to defining any channel.
 On 14 January 2008, the News at Ten returned, presented by Julie Etchingham and McDonald returned to his duties again.
-Mark Austin joined Etchingham as co-presenter in 2009.
+Mark Austin joined Etchingham as co-presenter in November 2008.
 As of October 2015, Tom Bradby has been the main presenter on the programme.

 The ITV Evening News has, since it was launched in 1999, been the network's most popular bulletin.
 Its main presenter is Mary Nightingale.

 In March 2004, ITN took over production of ITV London's regional news programmes, which relocated from The London Television Centre on the South Bank to ITN's Gray's Inn Road base.

-On 24 January 2022, ITV announced that the 6:30pm ITV Evening News will be extended to an hour from March 2022, making it the third hour long news programme ITN will be producing for the national PSB channels in 2022, along with Channel 4 News and 5 News at 5.
+On 24 January 2022, ITV announced that the 6:30pm ITV Evening News would be extended to an hour from March 2022.
+This made it the third hour long news programme ITN produces for the national PSB channels in 2022, along with Channel 4 News and 5 News at 5.

+As part of the restructure of ITV Daytime due to cost saving and efficiencies, ITN took on the production of Good Morning Britain, under the ITV News banner.
+The move saw production move from Television Centre to ITN headquarters in Central London, with the first broadcast on 5 January 2026.
+The programme was also extended to run from 6:00 am to 10:00 am daily for 22 weeks of the year, and 6:00 am to 9:30 am for 30 weeks of the year, continuing to be available on ITVX after broadcast.
+The final broadcast from Television Centre was on 31 December 2025.